Separation for married and de facto couples

-Being “separated under one roof” means that your marriage or de facto relationship has broken down but you and your former spouse or de facto partner continue to live under the same roof.
+Being “separated under one roof” means that your marriage or de facto relationship has broken down but you and your former spouse or de facto partner continue to live together in the same home.

-This can occur for many reasons, including when couples are awaiting a financial property settlement or divorce.
+This can occur for many reasons, including when couples are awaiting a financial property settlement to allow them to relocate.

 When trying to convince the Court that you and your former spouse or de facto partner have actually “separated under one roof”, the Court will look for:

 - a reduction in joint activities with your former spouse or de facto partner, i.e. no longer socialising together or attending functions together that you would otherwise have attended in the past;

-- a decline in shared household activities, including cooking or doing laundry for each other, and eating meals together
+- a decline in shared household activities, including cooking or doing laundry for each other, and eating meals together;

-- the division of financial contributions, by cancelling joint bank accounts and paying for bills or utilities from your individual incomes, for example
+- the division of financial contributions and resources, by closing joint bank accounts and paying for bills or utilities separately and from your individual incomes;

-- notifications to government departments or institutions that you are no longer in a relationship with your former spouse or de facto partner (informing Centrelink that you are single or requesting Medicare cards with your sole names on them).
+- notifications to government departments or institutions that you are no longer in a relationship with your former spouse or de facto partner, i.e. informing Centrelink that you are single or requesting Medicare cards with your sole names on them).

 If you have separated under one roof, it is very important for you to communicate to the other party that the relationship has ended, and keep a record of this communication, to avoid any disputes surrounding the date of separation.